YodasMyDad/ImageResize/README.md

 ## Contributing

 PRs welcome!
-See the sample app for usage examples and tests for implementation details.
+See the Example app for usage examples and tests for implementation details.